-How to spot red flags & how to get out
+Spotting red flags of a toxic partner & how to get out

 I’m a very transparent person.
 I believe in open and honest communication.
-This starts from the moment I meet someone and it sometimes means I scare people off quickly.
-And I think it’s especially important when you are dealing with another person’s feelings.
+This starts from the moment I meet someone and sometimes, it means I scare people off.
+But, I think it’s especially important to be open when you are dealing with another person’s feelings.
 If I meet someone new and there is potential there, I usually drop the bomb sooner rather than later: I am a sex worker.

-I met El on FetLIfe, a kink & Fetish based community.
-A fetish Facebook, if you will.
-This made things a lot easier for me when we got talking on more than just a surface level.
-I told him from day one that I was a professional Dominatrix.
+I met El on FetLIfe, a fetish Facebook, if you will.
+This made it a lot easier when we started talking beyond a superficial level.
+Day one I told him I was a professional dominatrix.
 His reaction?
-He said he thought it was “kinda cool”.
-He asked me lots of questions.
-And not just the typical ones that I’m usually asked, he asked me stuff no one had ever asked before.
+It was “kinda cool”.
+He asked me more than just the typical questions, too.
+Things no one previously had asked.

-We were getting along so well, we decided to meet.
-We had chemistry when we talked on the phone or Skype, but our chemistry was explosive in real life.
-I won’t get into the finer details but we did start dating right away.
-We had been dating for about a ten days and things were going good.
-Then I get a random text from him saying “I am sorry, you were right.
-I can’t handle what you do.
-I don’t want to see you anymore.”
-I was stunned, this had come out of nowhere.
-Regardless, I thanked him for his honesty and the respect to message me to let me know.
+Our chemistry was explosive when we met and began dating right away.
+Things were going along great.
+Until the night I got a text, “I am sorry, you were right.
+I can’t handle what you do and don’t want to see you anymore.”
+I was stunned, seemingly coming out of nowhere.
+Regardless, I thanked him for his honesty and respect of letting me know.
 He thanked me for being mature about it.
 Red flag #1.

-I’d say to him “Babe, what happened to the compromise and leeway?
+“Babe, what happened to the compromise and leeway?
 What if I had a traditional job 9 to 5 job?
-I couldn’t just come over to your place to work.”
+I have to work.”
 His response, “But you work all the time.
 You work too much”.
-Red flag #5
+Red flag #5.

-He started each day by reminding me that he didn’t completely trust me.
+He started each interaction by reminding me that he didn’t trust me.
 Red flag #6.
-His insults became slightly more insidious, a bit more rude, and a lot more demeaning, even becoming vulgar at times.
-What I did wasn’t work, it was dirty money and I was too lazy to get a real job.
-Red flag #7
+His insults became slightly ruder, a bit more insidious, and a lot more demeaning.
+What I did wasn’t work, I was too lazy to get a real job, and it was dirty money.
+Red flag #7.

-He made every attempt to try make me feel ashamed about myself and worthless, especially in the last few weeks we were together.
-He would make utterance such as “You’re so much better than this.” or “What are you doing to your life?” or “No sane man is ever going to marry someone like you”.
+He took every opportunity to try to make me feel ashamed and worthless about myself, especially in the last few weeks we were together.
+He would say, “You’re so much better than this”, “What are you doing to your life?”, “No sane man is ever going to marry someone like you” or “And you want to have children?
+What kind of mother will you be?”
 Red flags 8 & 9.
-Everything just got progressively worse until it culminated. the final nail in the coffin?
+Everything just got progressively worse until it culminated into something big.
+The final nail in the coffin?
 It was Red flag #10: he called me a piece of garbage.

 There it was, the bottom line.
-This relationship wasn’t working out and it was never going to work out because he had no respect for me on any level.
-He thought I was nothing more than trash.
-A relationship that doesn’t help you, support you, or is straight up toxic to you needs to end.
-Anyway you look at it, if there is no respect than there is nothing.
+This relationship wasn’t ever going to work out.
+He had zero respect for me.
+He thought I was trash.
+A relationship that doesn’t help you, support you, or is straight up toxic for you needs to end.

 - He told me he couldn’t handle my chosen profession.

-- Manipulating me and situations to benefit him.
+- Manipulated me and situations to benefit him.

-- Constantly picking fights, especially over my life choices.
+- Constantly picked fights, especially over my life choices.

-- Insulting towards me and resorted to name calling.
+- Insulted me and resorted to name calling.

-- Trying to force me into feeling remorse.
+- Tried to force me into feeling remorse.

 - Told me exactly what he thought of me: I was trash.

-If a potential partner cautions you ahead of time that they are not okay with your job, then it’s probably best to count your losses, if there were any to begin with, and move on.
-If you see any red flags at all in the start of a new relationship, unless you are willing to stop your job immediately for them, it’s best to go quietly into the night.
-Don’t wait until it reaches red flag number ten like I did.
+If a potential partner cautions you ahead of time that they are not okay with your job or not going to respect you, then it’s probably best to count your losses (if there were any to begin with) and move on.
+If you see any red flags in the start of a new relationship, unless you are willing to stop what you do immediately for them, it’s best to go quietly into the night.
+Don’t wait until it reaches red flag number 10 like I did.